 Use Item Charges to Account for Additional Trade Costs

-In addition to recording the added cost in you inventory value, you can use the Item Charges feature for the following:
+In addition to recording the added cost in your inventory value, you can use item charges for the following tasks:

-- Identify the landed cost of an item for making more accurate decisions on how to optimise the distribution network.
+- Identify the landed cost of an item for making more accurate decisions on how to optimize the distribution network.

 - Break down the unit cost or unit price of an item for analysis purposes.